MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 >
 > - **Skill up on Azure networking constructs**.
 When onboarding to Azure, networking teams often assume that their existing knowledge will suffice, but many aspects differ in Azure.
 Make sure the team understands the fundamental Azure networking concepts, DNS complexities, routing, and security capabilities.
 Build a taxonomy of networking services so that the team can share knowledge and have a common understanding.
 >
-> - **Formalize your network design**.
+> - **Formalize your network design, strive for simplicity**.
 Document the design and any changes, including configuration details like route tables, network security groups (NSGs), and firewall rules.
 Include the governance policies that are in place, such as blocking ports.
 Having clear documentation will make collaboration with other teams and stakeholders effective.
 >
 >   Simplified networks are easier to monitor, troubleshoot, and maintain.
 For example, if your topology is hub-spoke, then stick to the typical layout.
 Don't complicate the architecture by mixing approaches.
 If a mix is required, document the design with justifications.
 >
+>   Reduce complexity by using aliases instead of direct IP ranges.
+This will lower operational burden.
+>
 > - **Use design patterns that optimize network traffic**.
 To optimize network use and configuration, implement known design patterns that minimize or optimize network traffic.
 Additionally, validate the network configuration during builds using security scanners to ensure everything is set up correctly.
 >
 > - **Do consistent network deployments**.
 Use Infrastructure as Code (IaC) for all components, including network peerings and private endpoints.
 Recognize that core networking components are likely to change less frequently than other components.
 Implement a layered deployment approach for your stack so that each layer can be managed independently.
 Also,  avoid combining IaC with scripting to prevent complexity.
 >
 > - **Monitor the networking stack**.
-Regularly use [VNet Flow Logs](/azure/network-watcher/vnet-flow-logs-overview) and [Traffic analytics](/azure/network-watcher/traffic-analytics) to verify to identify changes in demand and patterns.
->
->   Use [Connection monitor](/azure/network-watcher/connection-monitor-overview) to to analyze and identify issues like connection drops before they impact applications.
+Continuously monitor the traffic patterns to identify anomalies, issues such as connection drops before they lead to cascading failures.
 Where possible set alerts to get notified about these disruptions.
 >
 >   Similar to other components in the architecture, capture all relevant metrics and logs from various networking components, such as the virtual network, subnets, network security groups, firewalls, load balancers, and others.
 Aggregate, visualize, and analyze them in your dashboards, creating alerts on important events.
 >